 Once the edges of the sauce start to bubble, immediately reduce to a simmer and continue to whisk until sauce thickens.

-As soon as the sauce thickens, turn off the heat and add chicken back to the pot and coat thoroughly.
+As soon as the sauce thickens, turn off the heat and add the chicken back to the pot, and coat thoroughly.

 Garnish this healthy sesame chicken dish with sesame seeds and chopped scallion.
 Enjoy!

 Sesame chicken is super versatile because you can serve it with so many different options.

 - Cauliflower rice– great low carb, Whole30 option

 - Stir Fry Veggies

 - Used to make lettuce wraps

 - Sliced and added to salads